cxesmc/climber-docs/docs/dependencies.md

 export LD_LIBRARY_PATH
 ```

 That's it.
-LIS should now be available to use with Yelmo.
+LIS should now be available to use with CLIMBER-X.

 ## Installing runner